appearin/policy/privacy-policy.md

   processors) with billing details such as credit card information, billing email, banking information, location at the time of transaction and/or a billing address.
-> The transaction data may be processed for the purpose of supplying
+> The transaction data will be processed for the purpose of supplying
 > the purchased services and keeping proper records of those
 > transactions.
-This data may be used for the purpose of delivering
+This data will be used for the purpose of delivering
 > the Services to you.
 Processing this information is required for
 > fulfilling the contract we entered into with you, at your request
 > (our Terms of Service) cf. GDPR art.
 6 (1) item b.
 Additionally,